4.1 – Quick recap

 For shares bought on June 1st, Gain = Rs 100 (920-820) x 50 = Rs 5,000/- (STCG and hence 15% tax).

-Small little sales pitch here 🙂 – if you are trading at Zerodha the holdings page in our back office assistant Q will keep a tab for you on number of days since your holdings were purchased, and even a breakdown if bought in multiple trades.
+Small little sales pitch here 🙂 – if you are trading at Zerodha the holdings page in our back office platform called Console will keep a tab for you on a number of days since your holdings were purchased, and even a breakdown if bought in multiple trades.

 Here is a snapshot of the same –